sapana-roehampton/OS-Coursework/week5.md

 # 1. Introduction

-Week 5 focused on implementing advanced Linux security mechanisms and creating automation tools for verifying and monitoring server security.
-The main tasks were:
+Week 5 emphasize specially on applying sophisticated Linux security techniques and developing automation utilities to check and oversee server security.
+The primary activities involved were:

 - Enforcing mandatory access control (AppArmor)
 - Configuring automatic security updates
 - Implementing Fail2Ban intrusion detection
-- Creating a **security baseline script** to verify system hardening
+- Creating a security baseline script to verify system hardening
-- Creating a **remote monitoring script** to collect server performance metrics from the workstation
+- Creating a remote monitoring script to collect server performance metrics from the workstation

-These security practices strengthen system resilience and provide real-world experience in Linux administration and automation.
+These safeguarding methods strengthen system durability, Offer practical exposure, in Linux management and automation and provide real world experience.

 ---

 # 2. AppArmor – Access Control Enforcement

-AppArmor is enabled on the server and has been checked to confirm it’s working correctly.
-It helps protect important applications by limiting what they’re allowed to access on the system, beyond normal Linux permissions.
-This reduces the impact of any potential adjustments and helps to keep the server protected.
+AppArmor was activated on the server.
+Verified to ensure it was functioning correctly.
+It restricts the access applications have within the system beyond Linux permissions assisting in minimizing potential problems and maintaining the servers security.

 **Evidence – AppArmor Status**